puppetlabs/puppet-docs/source/puppet/4.6/reference/type.md

 <h4 id="package-provider-pkg">pkg</h4>

 OpenSolaris image packaging system.
-See pkg(5) for more information
+See pkg(5) for more information.

 * Required binaries: `/usr/bin/pkg`.
 * Default for `kernelrelease` == `5.11` and `osfamily` == `solaris`.